ash956901/ash956901/README.md

   </a>
 </div>

-- 🔭 I’m currently working on **agents**
+- 🔭 I’m currently working on **backend systems and gen ai**

-- 🌱 I’m currently learning **rag integration,multi modal input,system design,ai agents**
+- 🌱 I’m currently learning **springboot, langgraph and agnentic development**

 - 👨‍💻 All of my projects are available at [My Portfolio](https://portfolio-latest-wheat-two.vercel.app/) (Many are private)

-- 💬 Ask me about **react, mongodb, express, node, tailwind css, redis, docker, rag, agents**
+- 💬 Ask me about **Spring Boot, MERN, redis, docker, rag, agents**

 - 📫 How to reach me **ak956901@gmail.com**

-- 📄 Know about my experiences [My Resume](https://www.dropbox.com/scl/fi/e0zymreo6u9sri8ajy48k/My_resume-1.pdf?rlkey=8kc7n028losghqwr6e3if5q2o&st=68t75cbe&dl=0)
+- 📄 Know about my experiences [My Resume](https://www.dropbox.com/scl/fi/cr04z5w01nd0za9mg5wiy/Ashu_Resume-3.pdf?rlkey=g7p5owotqw7kp0xnim37dosst&st=yky9yr16&dl=0)

 - ⚡ Fun fact **A React component walks into a bar.
 The bartender says, "Hey, we have a two-drink minimum here.
 Are you sure you can handle it?"
 The React component replies, "Don't worry, I've got my props!"**